afattahi54/customized-bootstrap-sass-webpack/README.md

 # customized-bootstrap-sass-webpack
-Initiate a bootstrap project with webpack and customizable sass
+Initiate a bootstrap project with webpack and customizable sass,